adetokunbo/challengehub.app/_posts/en/2019-08-12-first-two-classes.md

 ref: 2019-08-12-first-two-classes
 lang: en
 ---
-In this post, we review the first two classes of a model course that uses ChallengeHub to facilitate challenge based active learning.
+In this post, we review the first two classes of a model course that uses ChallengeHub to facilitate challenge-based active learning.

 ### Course preparation